-This traditional training tunnel system is a high-picking system used for wine grapes and especially table grapes.
-This form has been used since ancient times.
+This traditional vine training is a high-picking system used for wine grapes and especially table gra pes.
+This form was already used in antiquity.
 The picture below on the left comes from the manual of the Corutti family in Verona around 1375.
-Between supporting poles made of wood, metal or concrete, horizontal devices (exactly horizontal or also slightly inclined for optimal sunlight) are placed at a height of two to four meters.
+Horizontal devices (exactly horizontal or also slightly inclined for optimal sunlight) are placed between support poles made of wood, metal or concrete at a height of two to four metres.
 These can be lattice-like wooden frames, horizontal poles or wire frames.
 Depending on whether the shoots are pulled to one side or two sides, we also speak of one-armed or two-armed systems.
-The shoots form a more or less closed foliage canopy, Italian pergola.
+The shoots form a more or less closed foliage roof, Italian pergola.
 High yields can be achieved with this system.
-All maintenance work must be done from below, mechanized work is difficult.
+All maintenance work has to be done from below, mechanised work is difficult.